 This isn’t an issue when it comes to historical data, which is almost always certain.
-When it comes to forecasting though, we often forget that the future is far from certain.
+When it comes to demand forecasting though, we often forget that the future is far from certain.

 Let’s take a look at the problems posed by ignoring uncertainty in our metrics, and how this hurts us when it comes to putting together forecasts.

 At the end of the article, I’ve put together an interactive forecasting model that does account for uncertainty, which you can copy and use to forecast your own campaigns.

 Why do we forecast the way we do?

 We’re all guilty of making forecasts which state that our campaigns will generate this much revenue next quarter, and cost exactly that much.